keenhenry/keenhenry.github.io/_posts/2026-04-01-python-sqlite-fts5.md

 - Third bug discovered: default tokenizer support does not support chinese language very well, had to find a dedicated tokenizer for chinese language `jieba`; this solved all the problems.

+Add this link somewhere in this post: https://tech-insider.org/sqlite-python-tutorial-fts5-wal-mode-2026/#toc-7

 [elm-nicegui]: https://keenhenry.github.io/posts/elm-architecture-in-nicegui/